 The Jackson Hole Airport (JAC) is located 20 miles (32 km) from the resort.

 Jackson Hole Airport is serviced by the following airlines:

 Jackson Hole Airport transfer is an easy 36-minute drive to Jackson Hole Mountain Resort by car, shuttle, taxi or rental car.

-Adults are catered for with regular lessons and several specialised camps.
-Intermediates who enrol in the Steep & Deep Camps here will be well on their way to calling themselves advanced after completing the Jackson camp.
-Top coaches are assigned to groups and the camps are offered to skiers, boarders, telemarkers and disabled riders.
+Adults are catered for with regular lessons and several specialized camps.
+Intermediates who enroll in the Steep & Deep Camps here will be well on their way to calling themselves advanced after completing the Jackson camp.
+Top coaches are assigned to groups and the camps are offered to skiers, boarders, telemarkers, and disabled riders.

 Another way to boost your skills is to rustle up 5 people and sign up for a day with Jackson Hole ambassador, Olympic medallist Tommy Moe.
 Moe has called Jackson home for more than a decade.
-In his clinics he takes groups to his favourites stashes and tours all over the mountain.
+In his clinics, he takes groups to his favorite stashes and tours all over the mountain.
 Open to intermediates and expert skiers only.

-Popular here are the half-day Wildlife Safaris visiting the National Elk Refuge and Grand Teton National Park.
-See migrating raptors, bears, bighorn sheep, elk, moose and coyotes.
+The half-day Wildlife Safaris visiting the National Elk Refuge and Grand Teton National Park are very popular.
+See migrating raptors, bears, bighorn sheep, elk, moose, and coyotes.

-Heart pumping pursuits include paragliding, joy flights, winter biking, and snowmobiling as well as sleigh rides for the romantics.
-Full day snowmobile tours.
-The Kids Ranch can take children aged 4 to 14 years off your hands for a night or two with activities from 6pm to 9pm.
+Heart-pumping pursuits include paragliding, joy flights, winter biking, snowmobiling, and sleigh rides for the romantics.
+Full-day snowmobile tours.
+The Kids Ranch can take children aged 4 to 14 off your hands for a night or two with activities from 6 pm to 9 pm.

 Heli-Skiing & Cat Skiing in Jackson Hole